tayler-id/crypto-trading-assistant/memory-bank/systemPatterns.md

 ## 4. Error Handling Patterns

 - **API Calls:** Wrapped in `try...catch` blocks.
 Errors are logged using Winston, including response data and status for HTTP errors.
-- **Trade Execution:** Includes a basic retry mechanism (3 attempts with 5-second delay) upon failure. `getPosition` 404 errors are handled gracefully.
+- **Trade Execution (`executeTrade`):** Includes a basic retry mechanism (3 attempts with 5-second delay) upon failure. `getPosition` 404 errors are handled gracefully.
-- **AI Recommendation:** Basic validation checks if the response starts with 'BUY', 'SELL', or 'HOLD'.
-Defaults to 'HOLD' if an exact match is not found at the beginning of the response.
+- **AI Recommendation (`getTradingRecommendation`):** Includes retry logic for Gemini API calls (specifically for 503 errors), with a 10-second delay between retries.
+Defaults to 'HOLD' if retries fail or other errors occur.
+Basic validation checks if the response starts with 'BUY', 'SELL', or 'HOLD'.